MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/02-provision-sql-database.md

     ORDER BY [OverallOrderSubTotal] DESC
     ```

-1. select on the **Execute** button in the toolbar to execute the query.
+1. Select on the **Execute** button in the toolbar to execute the query.

 1. In the **Results** pane, review the results of the query.